 “If your roommate’s alcohol use is an issue, you need to let your roommate know.
 You should sit down with your roommate and address the issue one-on-one.”

-“Let your roommate know that something bothers you and give him/her a chance to change.”
+"Let your roommate know that something bothers you and give them a chance to change."

 “Tell your roommate what’s going on and how it affects you.”